myNemy/Nextcloud_plasma_potd/README.md

 3. In the "Provider" menu select "Nextcloud"
 4. Configure the provider (create `~/.config/plasma_engine_potd/nextcloudprovider.conf` as shown above)
 5. Restart Plasma: `killall plasmashell && kstart plasmashell`

+## License

+This project is licensed under the **GPL-2.0-or-later** license, the same license used by the KDE Plasma potd provider system.

+See the [LICENSE](LICENSE) file for the full text of the GNU General Public License version 2.

+## Development

+This project was developed with the assistance of AI coding tools.

+## Trademark Notice

+"Nextcloud" is a registered trademark.
+This project is not affiliated with, sponsored by, or endorsed by Nextcloud GmbH.